Mathijs995/R-for-Data-Science/README.md

   - Operators

 ### Homework
+#### Due date: Tuesday 7 October 18.00
-Please read Sections 1, 2, 3.1 - 3.4 in the lecture 1 notebook before the next session, that is, before Tuesday 7 October 18.00.
+*Readings:* Sections 1, 2, 3.1 - 3.4 in the [Week 1 - Lecture 1.1](https://colab.research.google.com/drive/1iJjLO2VvS583ZTOCs2IMy_0bkZpMDSTO) notebook.

 ## Session 2
-Last session covered the reasons why data analytics skills are becoming more valuable, the reasons to learn R and the core fundamentals of R. Session 2 continues with collections of variables and subsetting.
-The Google colab notebook for this lecture can be found [here](https://colab.research.google.com/drive/1lzvpTw5DVR4-ekCxd9_tn0F0e9QncSof).
+Session 1 covered the reasons why data analytics skills are becoming more valuable, the reasons to learn R and the core fundamentals of R. Session 2 continues with collections of variables and subsetting.
+The following Google Colab notebook is used for this session: [Week 2 - Lecture 2.1](https://colab.research.google.com/drive/1lzvpTw5DVR4-ekCxd9_tn0F0e9QncSof).

 ### Material Covered
 - Data structures